Wool Exchange, Bradford: Design history

 It was built between 1864 and 1867.
 The commission to design the building was given great importance in Bradford and John Ruskin was invited to give his advice.
-In the lecture, Ruskin famously declared 'I do not care about this Exchange - because you don't'.
+He came to Bradford where he gave a lecture in which he famously declared 'I do not care about this Exchange - because you don't'.
 Ruskin argued that good architecture could only emerge from a pious, paternalistic society and that the Exchange represented the worst form of exploitative capitalism.

 There was a competition to design the building: entries included one from Norman Shaw, but it was won by the local architects Lockwood and Mawson.
+The construction was entrusted to J and W Beanland, a firm instrumental in shaping Bradford’s built environment.
 The foundation stone was laid by the then Prime Minister, Lord Palmerston.
 The architectural style employed is Venetian Gothic with some Flemish influence in the tower.
-Ruskin was dismayed by the use of a Gothic revivalist style in that it imitated the aesthetic but not the spiritual conditions of Medieval society.
+Ruskin praised Venetian Gothic architecture in his book The Stones of Venice, but he was dismayed by the use of a Gothic revivalist style in that it imitated the aesthetic but not the spiritual conditions of Medieval society.
 He had expressed similar displeasure after the construction of the Oxford University Museum of Natural History in a Gothic revivalist style in 1861.
 The accompanying photograph shows the architectural detail of the tower and arcading well, but the light is not strong enough for the contrasting stone colours to emerge.
 When the building was listed in 1963, the interior of the hall was officially described as follows: